Mercedes-AMG GT 4-door coupe review

-The Mercedes-AMG GT 4-door Coupe is a direct rival for the Porsche Panamera and BMW M8 Gran Coupe that offers a blend of performance and luxury similar to that of the original two-door Mercedes-AMG GT, albeit with an extra pair of doors and a wider choice of engines.
+The Mercedes-AMG GT 4-door is a direct rival for the Porsche Panamera and BMW M8 Gran Coupe, offering a blend of performance and luxury similar to that of the original two-door Mercedes-AMG GT, albeit with an extra pair of doors and, now, a plug-in hybrid engine.

-Based loosely on the Mercedes E-Class, but with significant bodywork and mechanical upgrades, the GT 4-door Coupe comes with a choice of two V8 petrol engines for now, with the arrival of a six-cylinder possible but unconfirmed for a later date.
+Based loosely on the Mercedes E-Class, but with significant bodywork and mechanical upgrades, the GT 4-door Coupe comes with a V8 petrol engine.
 All models come with Mercedes' 4MATIC four-wheel drive and nine-speed automatic gearbox as standard.

-While capable, the GT suffers as most large, fast luxury cars do with fuel economy, CO2 emissions and pricing – it’s not a cheap car to run or buy, especially in its fastest configuration.
+While capable, the GT suffers as most large, fast luxury cars do with fuel economy, CO2 emissions and pricing – it’s a six-figure car to buy, and you’ll only get anywhere near the 35.8mpg fuel economy figure if you predominantly drive on the GT’s tiny electric range.
 However, if you have the means, few cars of this sort come as close to offering a genuine sports-car feel in a luxurious package.

 MPG, running costs & CO2